JoannaBy/La-Segunda-Celestina/README.md

 - Sor Juana Inés de la Cruz. <i>Amor es más laberinto</i>.
 Our file does not contain the second act, because this one was written by Fray Juan de Guevara.

 - <i>Más triunfa el amor rendido</i>.
-First act was written by Agustín de Salazar, whereas second and third act was written by Juan de Vera Tassis.
+First act was written by Agustín de Salazar, whereas second and third act were written by Juan de Vera Tassis.
 Therefore, it is separated in two files.

 ## Acknowledgements